aws/aws-sdk-js-v3/clients/client-neptune-graph/README.md

 AWS SDK for JavaScript NeptuneGraph Client for Node.js, Browser and React Native.

-<p>Neptune Analytics is a serverless in-memory graph database service for analytics
+<p>Neptune Analytics is a new analytics database engine for Amazon Neptune that helps customers get to
-that delivers high-performance analytics and real-time queries for any graph type.
-It complements the Amazon Neptune Database, an industry-leading managed graph database.</p>
+insights faster by quickly processing large amounts of graph data, invoking popular graph analytic algorithms in low-latency queries, and getting analytics results in seconds.</p>

 ## Installing